pydicom/deid/docs/_docs/examples/recipe.md

 ## Sections

-Now let's discuss the sections that a recipe can include, including a header, labels, and filters.
+Now let's discuss the sections that a recipe can include, including a header, labels, filters, and groups for lists of values or fields.

-## Recipe Filters
+## Filters

 The process of flagging images comes down to writing a set of filters to check if each image meets some criteria of interest.
 For example, I might create a filter called "xray" that is triggered when the Modality is CT or XR.